Wage terms and rights

 22 years and older: 1 year in profession 18 -21 years old: 95% af starting wages …

 22 years and older: 1 year in profession

 18 -21 years old: 95% af starting wages at the training time

-Full starting wages are paid after 300 hours at the same employer or 500 hours in the same profession after reaching the age of 16.
+Full starting wages are based on the employee reaching the age of 18 and acquiring the ability to carry out the relevant work.
+Training time is a maximum of 300 hours at the same employer or 500 hours in the same profession after reaching the age of 16.

 17 years 89% of starting wages

 14 years 62% of starting wages

 The age level of employees under the age of 18 is based on the year of birth.

 Minimum income (before taxes) for a full-time position, i.e. 173.33 hours per month (40 hours per week), for an employee who has reached the age of eighteen and has worked for at least six months in the same company (for a minimum, however, of 900 hours) will be:

 1 April 2019 ISK 317,000 per month